lbrgriffith/rusty-finance/README.md

 - `dcf`: Calculates the present value of future cash flows, considering the time value of money.
 - `mortgage`: Calculate mortgage payments.
 - `weighted-average`: Calculate the weighted average of a series of numbers.
+- `wacc`: Calculates the weighted average cost of capital

 ## Examples